bsmith89/StrainFacts-manuscript/doc/submission.md

 generators: 0 for all analyses where we only report one estimate, and 0, 1, 2, 3, and 4 for the five replicate estimates described for simulated datasets.
 Strain Finder was run with flags `--dtol 1 --ntol 2 --max_reps 1`.
-We did not use `--exhaustive`, Strain Finder's exhaustive genotype search strategy.
+We did not use `--exhaustive`, Strain Finder's exhaustive genotype search strategy, as it is much more computationally intensive.

 ### Genotype comparisons